ssauermann/BetterDefaultBrowser/README.md

 4. Set BDB as the system default browser so all clicked links will be redirected to BDB.
 5. Set another browser (**not BDB**) as the BDB default browser for unmatched urls.

-Now the configuration is completed and all links outside of other browsers should be openend with your BDB default browser.
+Now the configuration is completed and all links outside of other browsers should be opened with your BDB default browser.

 #Usage#
 ##Configuring filters##